victoria-kaloudis/victoria-kaloudis.github.io/README.md

 #### Pet Hotel Application
 [Capstone Project](Pet_Hotel_Android_Studio_Application.zip "Capstone Final Project")

 To create an application that a pet hotel could utilize, I first conducted user interviews to understand what customers of the application would look for.
-I contacted some pet boarding services in my area and learned that they would like to have an employee registration database, a screen for available rooms with regards to the pets, ability to add more pet types and update existing pet types in case they expand.
-I have accomplished creating these user wants in the application.
+I contacted some pet boarding services in my area and learned that they would like to have an employee registration database, a screen for available rooms regarding pets, and the ability to add more pet types and update existing pet types in case they expand.
+I have accomplished creating what these users want in the application.

 <div style="text-align: center;">
     <img src="Images/Pet Hotel Artifact/Employee Registration Account.jpg" width="300px" title="Employee Registration Screenshot" />&nbsp;&nbsp;&nbsp;